nactio/nact/README.md

 In the sample, the system is terminated after 5 seconds to give glitch a break.

-## Asking instead of telling
+## Querying instead of Dispatching

 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/https://nact-gettingstarted-ask.glitch.me)

 We've only been passing messages to actors inside the system, but what if we want to pass messages _out_?

-`ask()` is the primary means of interacting with actors from outside the actor system (actors have no such problem as they can simply `tell` one another)
+`query()` is the primary means of interacting with actors from outside the actor system (actors have no such problem as they can simply `tell` one another)

-Ask behaves very similarly to tell, except that it has a second parameter (a timeout in milliseconds.
+Query behaves very similarly to tell, except that it has a second parameter (a timeout in milliseconds.
 Ask creates a virtual actor for the request and when this virtual actor receives a message, the promise is resolved.

 > Note:
 > It is best practise to specify a timeout in a production system to ensure